ChadHayes91/Pathfinding_TetRobot/README.md

 Link to Code: [https://github.com/ChadHayes91/Graphics_AStar_TetRobot](https://github.com/ChadHayes91/Graphics_AStar_TetRobot)

 The general goal of this project is to create an almost spider-looking robot that pathfinds to the user's mouse location.
-Movement is somewhat limited, imagine a regular tetrahedron which "tumbles" from the top most vertex (the only vertex in a tetrahedron which is not a part of the base equilateral triangle); it can tumble to the right, left, or opposite.
+Movement is rather limited to only three possibilities.
+Imagine a regular tetrahedron which "tumbles" from the top most vertex (the only vertex in a tetrahedron which is not a part of the base equilateral triangle); it can tumble to the right, left, or opposite.
+The three figures below show these three possible movements; the grey tetrahedron would be the final location after movement and the different colored vertices show

 <p align="center">